alexbakker17/Stats-Coursework/README.md

 This is a repo containing my submitted coursework for the module Statistical Methods and Data Analysis, on my Data Science MSc.

-The brief containes the information I was given about the task and the marking criteria.
+The brief contains the information I was given about the task and the marking criteria.

 The data used was:
   1. The Ames Housing dataset (info can be found about it here: https://cran.r-project.org/web/packages/AmesHousing/index.html)